abarruda/homebridge/README.md

 ## Data

 Data in `/homebridge/persist` is retained in a volume across containers.
 This contains data about Accessories and devices connected to Homebridge.
-If this data is deleted or no present, the "Home" in iOS will not respond and reconfiguring the device may be necessary.
+If this data is deleted or not present, the "Home" in iOS will not respond and reconfiguring the device may be necessary.